glinchflash/Angular-Time/README.md

     - Remember the url that we left empty?
 It's time to configure a path to which we'll post our data.
 Start by changing the url to <code>'http://localhost:PORT/'</code>.
     - Next, make a new post function with path "addFriend".
 In here, push the request body to the allFriends array.
     - If you now go to your form and add a friend, submit the form, you'll see in your server, localhost:PORT/allFriends, that the friend has been added to the list.
-17. You've sent data, but now we also want to display the newly updated friend list on your page.
+17. -[x] You've sent data, but now we also want to display the newly updated friend list on your page.
 To do this, we'll have to make a get request to the server.
     - We want to do this get request in 2 different cases, one is when the page loads and the other is when we post data to the server.
     - First, let's write the function itself and later call the function when we need it.
 Make a new public async function in the component and pass the url as a parameter.
 Typehint the parameter and the function.
 The function will return a Promise of type any.
 A typehint of a promise with type looks like this: <code>Promise<any></code>.
     - Then, add a fetch to the function and return and await it.
 The method should be get and the headers should be <code>'Content-Type': 'application/json'</code>.